Baseboard Installation Handyman in Scottsdale, AZ

 How long does baseboard installation typically take?

-A single-story home with 1,500 linear feet of baseboard takes us about three to five days, depending on corner complexity and wall conditions.
-Accent walls or specialty trim take longer.
-We'll give you a specific timeline during the walkthrough.
+A single-story home with 1,500 linear feet of baseboard takes three to five days, depending on corner complexity and wall conditions.
+Accent walls or specialty trim add time.
+We give you a specific timeline during the walkthrough.

 Should I paint the baseboards before or after installation?